telerik/kendo-intl/README.md

 ### Number Formatting

-Number formatting converts a `Number` object to a human-readable string using the locale specific settings.
+Number formatting converts a `Number` object to a human-readable string using the specific settings of the locale.

 ```js
 import { formatNumber } from '@telerik/kendo-intl';